Troubadour (song): Commercial performance

 The song reached No. 7 on Billboard's Hot Country Songs and Country Airplay for the chart dated September 27, 2008.
 The song was certified Platinum by the RIAA on July 15, 2022, and has sold 949,000 copies in the United States as of November 2016.

 Music video

 In August 2008, Strait released a music video for the song.
 Directed by Trey Fanjoy, and edited by Scott Mele, the song's video alternates between footage of him singing, and shots of archived photos from various points in his career.
 This is his first music video since 2006's "The Seashores of Old Mexico", which Fanjoy also directed.

+Cover versions

+In the 58th Annual Country Music Awards, Jamey Johnson, Miranda Lambert, and Parker McCollum cover the song aired on November 20, 2024.